gtzheng/gtzheng.github.io/_news/paper_kdd2024.md

 related_posts: false
 ---

-One paper on [mitigating spurious bias using VLMs and meta-learning](https://arxiv.org/pdf/2406.10742) is accepted @ KDD 2024! 🎉
+One paper is accepted @ KDD 2024